biosustain/benchling-resources/README.md

 Click Create pull request.

 In the Pull Request, you can mention specific people to request reviews by typing @username in the comments section.

+## To consider for following editing

+Before editing again, run these commands to pull new edits from the Main and merge them to your branch.

+Switch to the Main branch

+    git checkout main

+Pull changes from Main branch

+    git pull origin main

+Switch to your branch

+    git checkout your-feature-branch

+Merge the latest changes from main into your feature branch:

+    git merge main